Why am I ashamed of a breakup?

 - “I failed!” a woman once said to me after she and her partner decided to separate.
 “How am I supposed to tell my parents this!”
 She was very ashamed to tell her parents about the impending separation.

 A separation is not only a failure of the marriage but also of the concept of life.
 The dream of a happy family is over. - Many are ashamed that as a couple they did not manage to solve their problems.
-It is particularly difficult if the couple was a so-called model couple to the outside world or is in the public eye.
+It is tough if the couple is a so-called model couple to the outside world or is in the public eye.

-For example, after separating from an acquaintance, I was accused without reason of possibly stealing her own partner from her as a single person. - Separation in a toxic relationship is even more dynamic so the feeling of shame is particularly great here.
+For example, after I separated from an acquaintance, she accused me without reason of possibly stealing her partner as a single person. - Separation in a toxic relationship is even more dynamic so the feeling of shame is particularly great here.
 Those affected are very ashamed that they did not recognize the so-called “red flags” in time.
 Another reason is that they have stayed in this unhealthy relationship for far too long.
 Even explaining that there was an emotional dependency in these cases does not reduce the shame of a breakup.

 I would like to emphasize here that no matter what situation you find yourself in, the feeling of shame must not keep you from the separation that is considered necessary and right.

 Don’t let silly sayings or outdated traditions stop you from completing the breakup.
 Nobody pronounces a breakup just for fun.
-If there is a separation of the partnership in the room, there are always legitimate reasons for it.
+If there is a separation in the partnership, there are always legitimate reasons for it.